nkane/nkane.github.io/_posts/2018-07-31-win32-software-renderer-lesson-1.markdown

 At this particular point in time, I am using the Microsoft Windows 10 operating system.
 Windows has a "command prompt" or "CLI" that we will be using to run particular commands or scripts.
 The Windows CLI can be accessed by launching the Windows "run" program and typing in "cmd".
 Find a course on the web, or a tutorial online to help familiarize yourself with the Windows CLI; additionally, we are going to want to "pin" to the task bar or create a desktop shortcut to the command prompt for future use.
-We will be setting up some the shortcut or pinned command prompt to feed in arguments to the CLI program ([cmd.exe][cmd]).
+We will be setting up this shortcut to feed in arguments to the CLI program ([cmd.exe][cmd]).

 ### Visual Studio